The Student Government Association (SGA) at WKU has awarded scholarships to six WKU students taking study away courses during Winter Term 2017.

-The Summer 2016 Scholarship recipients are:
+The Winter 2017 Scholarship recipients are:

 Study Away offers off-campus course that enable students to apply the lessons learned in the classroom in a practical, hands-on setting.
-No passport is required for Study Away courses since they take place within the United States.
+No passport is required for study away courses since they take place within the United States.

 Study Away is a unit of the Division of Extended Learning and Outreach.